at UC San Diego

 This Twitter thread also rounds up lots of useful resources for prospective applicants.

-The lab will likely be admitting a student(s) through UCSD's graduate program in the 2024-2025 admissions cycle to start in Fall 2025.
+I will likely be admitting a student(s) through UCSD's graduate program in the 2024-2025 admissions cycle to start in Fall 2025.
 I am open to co-mentorship with other faculty.
 I am not taking meetings with potential graduate students, though I look forward to seeing your materials!
+However, please feel free to reach out in advance to let me know if you plan on applying and are interested in working with me.
 Your research statement should describe (1) your current research interests and why they are a good fit for the Visual Learning Lab, and (2) what skills/interests have you acquired during your previous research experiences.
 It's unlikely that you'll have expertise in developmental psychology, machine learning, AND vision science—that's ok!
 Let me know what parts of your experience and future interests overlap, and try to be specific.
 For example, you might be mostly interested in running large-scale behavioral experiments with kids (to address what questions)?, or mostly interested in building computational models (what kind?).
 You can see the Research page on this site for some broad overview on what I think we'll work on together.
 There are also more details on what you can expect the lab to be like under the headings below ("what it's like" and "what we're looking for").

 What's it like to work with you?